Soldelli/gait_anomaly_detection/pre-processing/README.md

     - One folder for each recorded activity with preprocessed data for that acquisition.
     - A csv file, `final_matrix.csv`, with the information from all the acquisitions.
     - A csv file, `cycles_per_acquisition.csv`, with the number of gait cycles for each acquisition.
-    - A file containing a set of scaler to apply to future new data for normalization purpose.
+    - A file containing a set of scalar to apply to future new data for normalization purpose.

 ## What's more?
 Visualizations!
 The script is filled with (by default disabled) visualization routines for gaining more insight on the data.